Real-time optimal quantum control of mechanical motion at room temperature: Quantum-limited measurement

 \section{Quantum-limited measurement}

 We use an optical tweezer (NA = 0.95, $\lambda_0$ = \SI{1064}{\nano\metre}, power $\approx $\SI{300}{\milli\watt}, linearly polarized) to trap a silica nanosphere of $\SI{71.5}{\nano\metre}$ radius ($\approx 2.8\times 10^{-18} \mathrm{kg}$) in ultra-high vacuum (Figure \ref{fig:1}a).
 The particle oscillates at frequencies of $\Omega_z/2\pi=\SI{104}{\kilo\hertz}$, $\Omega_y/2\pi=\SI{236}{\kilo\hertz}$ and $\Omega_x/2\pi=\SI{305}{\kilo\hertz}$, where we use the trapping beam to define a coordinate system with $z$ along the beam axis and $x$ and $y$ parallel and perpendicular to its polarization, respectively.
-The motion in the $x$ -- and $y$ -- direction is stabilized by an independent parametric feedback\cite{Gieseler2012, supplementary}.
+The motion in the $x$- and $y$-direction is stabilized by an independent parametric feedback to occupations of about $10^3$, allowing us to suppress any effect due to thermal nonlinearties or measurement cross-coupling~\cite{Gieseler2013, methods}.
 Most trapped particles carry excess charges, which allows us to apply a calibrated force through an external electric field.
 In our case, we control the $z$-motion by a voltage applied to an electrode in front of the grounded tweezer objective~\cite{Frimmer2017}.
 The position of the particle is encoded in the optical phase of the scattered tweezer light, which is collected and measured by optical homodyning.
 Note that the position information contained in the scattered light is not uniformly distributed~\cite{Tebbenjohanns2019_detection, Seberson2019}.
 For the $z$-direction, almost all information is carried by the backscattered photons, which is why we restrict ourselves to backplane detection using a fiber-based confocal microscope~\cite{Vamivakas2007}.
-Here the collected light is spatially filtered by a single-mode fiber, which suppresses contributions from stray light by almost a factor $10^3$ while maximizing the overlap between the spatial modes of the scattering dipole and the fiber ($\eta_\mathrm{m}=0.71$)~\cite{supplementary}.
+Here the collected light is spatially filtered by a single-mode fiber, which suppresses contributions from stray light by almost a factor $10^3$ while maximizing the overlap between the spatial modes of the scattering dipole and the fiber ($\eta_\mathrm{m}=0.71$)~\cite{methods}.